 - 7. Guarantees of the kind dealt with in this chapter provide that, if specified failures to perform by the contractor occur, a third person (the guarantor) will be responsible for that failure in the manner described in the guarantee.
 The term "guarantee" is not the only term used to describe such agreements, and the terms "bond", "suretyship agreement" and "indemnity" are sometimes used.
 In some countries, banks are prohibited from issuing guarantees.
 However, "standby letters of credit", having the same function as guarantees, may be issued by banks.
 In the context of a works contract, a standby letter of credit may be issued by a bank on the instructions of the contractor in favour of the purchaser (the beneficiary) to provide security for the purchaser in the event of a failure to perform by the contractor.
-The purchaser is entitled to claim funds up to a stated limit from the bank in the circumstances specified in the standby letter of credit (e.g. upon the presentation of stipulated documents).
-Accordingly, the discussion in section B on guarantees for security of performance by the contractor applies to standby letters of credit.
-1/ - 8.
+The purchaser is entitled to claim funds up to a stated limit from the bank in the circumstances specified in the standby letter of credit (e.g., upon the presentation of stipulated documents).
+Accordingly, the discussion in section B on guarantees for security of performance by the contractor applies to standby letters of credit. - 8.
 The guarantees dealt with in this chapter are to be distinguished from guarantees of quality.
-The latter type of guarantee consists of contractual undertakings by a party warranting the quality of his performance, e.g. that equipment or materials to be supplied by him will be of a stated quality.
-That type of guarantee is dealt with in chapter V, "Description of works". - 9.
-Guarantees as security in favour of the purchaser are frequently used in the following contexts: - as security that a contractor who has submitted a tender will not withdraw his tender before the date specified in the invitation to tender for awarding the contract, that he will enter into a contract if the contract is awarded to him, and that he will submit any performance guarantees (see below) specified in the invitation to tender.
-These guarantees, commonly known as tender guarantees, are dealt with in chapter III, "Procedure for concluding contract";
+The latter type of guarantee consists of contractual undertakings by a party warranting the quality of his performance, e.g., that equipment or materials to be supplied by him will be of a stated quality.
+That type of guarantee is dealt with in chapter V, "Description of works and quality guarantee", paragraphs 26 to 31.